QQuick/zzz_Numscrypt/Numscrypt-0.0.32/README.rst

 N.B.
 Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

+- FFT2 and IFFT2 (2D Fast Fourier Transform for complex arrays)
 - Complete redesign, currently only tested on Windows (but should run on Linux as well)

 Other packages you might like